MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-ntp-backward-compatibility.md

 - Set the policy as **Mandatory**.
 - Set the value of the policy mapping to **Office (1) = Office 365 feed experience**.

 If the switch to the Office.com isn't possible, reach out and send us feedback.
-Another option is to configure the [NewTabPageLocation](https://docs.microsoft.com/deployedge/microsoft-edge-policies#newtabpagelocation) so it points to an endpoint URL point to a URL that's allowed by your organization.
+Another option is to configure the [NewTabPageLocation](https://docs.microsoft.com/deployedge/microsoft-edge-policies#newtabpagelocation) so it points to an endpoint URL that's allowed by your organization.

 > [!NOTE]
 > The **NewTabPageLocation** policy has precedence if the **NewTabPageSetFeedType** policy is also configured.